.

 All teams will help monitor dolphins, macaws, primates, terrestrial mammals, game birds, caimans, fish, wading birds, frogs, and fishing bats.

-During the expedition, in addition to being trained on how to collect and record data in the field, you will learn how the data you’re collecting will help conserve the Amazonian rainforests.
-Project staff members will give informal lectures, and lead practice exercises and question-and-answer periods on topics that may include the biodiversity, geography, and ecology of the Amazon region; history of the Amazon region and of the research site; population ecology of Amazonian wildlife; community-based conservation, impact of recent climate change, potential impacts of planned dredging, determining sustainable use of resources, and the importance of monitoring in protected areas of the Amazon region; socioeconomics of wildlife use in Loreto; local certification programs; and the future of the Amazon forests.
+During the expedition, in addition to being trained on collecting and recording data in the field, you will learn how the data you’re collecting will help conserve the Amazonian rainforests.
+Project staff members will give informal lectures and lead practice exercises and question-and-answer periods on topics that may include the biodiversity, geography, and ecology of the Amazon region; history of the Amazon region and the research site; population ecology of Amazonian wildlife; community-based conservation, impact of recent climate change, potential impacts of planned dredging, determining sustainable use of resources, and the importance of monitoring in protected areas of the Amazon region; socioeconomics of wildlife use in Loreto; local certification programs; and the future of the Amazon forests.

 At the site, the surveys will run every day.
 You’ll choose what surveys to participate in the next day at the 8:00 p.m. briefings.
 Early morning macaw and wading bird censuses are followed by breakfast.
 Terrestrial forest transects, dolphin, and fish censuses will depart after breakfast and return to the boat for lunch.
 Afternoon surveys depart after the lunch siesta.
 Fishing bats are done at dusk before dinner.
 After dinner, there will be an evening briefing followed by caiman censuses.

-During free time, you can relax on the boat, enjoying the library and other spaces as you wish.
+During your free time, you can relax on the boat, enjoying the library and other spaces.
 Upon request, the crew may take you on short aluminum-canoe excursions.

 ITINERARY